How to use diagonal lines in photography composition for dynamic photos

 A zigzag line is simply several diagonal lines joined together going in roughly the same direction.
 The slight change of direction with each zig or zag, engages the viewer, leads the eye and creates interest in the photo.

-It’s not often we see zigzags, so we tend to notice instantly when we do spot one.
+We don’t often see zigzags, so we tend to notice instantly when we do spot one.

 Multiple diagonal lines are dynamic but can look chaotic

-There are a lot of lines here and there’s a lot going on.
+There are a lots of different types of lines here and there’s a lot going on.
 The diagonal lines could be confusing, but placing the father and daughter at the point where the lines intersect draws the eye directly to them.
 Our eyes then move to his son, lead there by a diagonal line also.
 One last thing – the zigzagging of the diagonal lines add to the high energy of the image.

 4. The bonus tip – triangles!